Over 50 Indian flights receive bomb threats on Sunday, 350 in 14 days

-New Delhi: At least 50 flights operated by Indian airlines received bomb threats on Sunday, according to sources.
+New Delhi: At least 50 flights operated by Indian airlines received bomb threats and two of them were diverted on Sunday, according to sources.

 In 14 days, more than 350 flights operated by the Indian carriers have received hoax bomb threats.
 Most of the threats were issued through social media.